-Kinsley is a Carlin-type past-producing mine located south of Newmont Mining's Long Canyon deposit in northeast Nevada.
+Kinsley is a Carlin-style, past-producing mine located south of Newmont Mining's Long Canyon deposit in northeast Nevada.
 Comprised of 513 claims on BLM land, plus 5 leased patents totalling, 4,187 ha., Kinsley has a stratigraphic, structural, and mineralization style similar to other sediment-hosted gold systems in the eastern Great Basin.

-Pilot Gold's interest in Kinsley is approximately 79.1%.
-Intor Resources Corporation ("Intor") holds the remaining 20.9% interest and funded its pro-rata share of expenditures in 2016.
+Liberty Gold's interest in Kinsley is approximately 79.1%.
+Intor Resources Corporation ("Intor") holds the remaining 20.9% interest and is funding its pro-rata share of expenditures in 2017.

-An initial resource estimate on the property, effective October 15, 2015 and dated December 16, 2015, defines a high-grade zone at the Western Flank along with near-surface oxide ounces in the vicinity of the historic mine, and in an (as yet) separate zone of mineralization in the Secret Canyon Shale approximately 150 m east of the Western Flank zone, which remains open to the east and west.
+An initial resource estimate on the property, effective October 15, 2015 and dated December 16, 2015, defines a high-grade zone at the Western Flank along with a near-surface oxide zone in the vicinity of the historic mine, and in an (as yet) separate zone of mineralization in the Secret Canyon Shale approximately 150 m east of the Western Flank zone, which remains open to the east and west.

-Preliminary metallurgical testing of sulphide material from the Western Flank gold deposit, hosted in Secret Canyon Shale suggests that a marketable gold concentrate, grading up to 312 g/t Au, can be produced via flotation.
+Preliminary metallurgical testing of sulphide material from the Western Flank gold deposit, hosted in the Secret Canyon Shale, suggests that a marketable gold concentrate, grading up to 312 g/t Au, could be produced via flotation.
 Recoveries of up to 95% are achieved when combined with leaching of the tails.
-Initial metallurgical results from the primary host rock in the historical mining operation at Kinsley yielded up to 83% gold, producing a concentrate grade of up to 52.3 g/t gold.
+Initial metallurgical results from sulphide portions of the Dunderberg Shale (the primary host rock in the historical mining operation at Kinsley) yielded up to 83% gold recovery, producing concentrate grades of up to 52.3 g/t Au.